tm5k/Fizzion/README.md

-Fork of https://github.com/CroppingFlea479/Fleasion dedicated to expanding upon custom weapon models.
+Fork of https://github.com/CroppingFlea479/Fleasion dedicated to adding custom weapon models.

 For more information refer to <a href=https://github.com/CroppingFlea479/Fleasion/blob/main/README.md>Fleasion's README</a>